Does a DBA need an EIN? Learn the essential facts about DBAs and EINs here.

 Below we’ll cover what business structures are required to get employer identification numbers.
 Any business structure that needs (or wants) an EIN can get one for free.
 The IRS offers online applications, or you can file Form SS-4 by mail or fax to submit a paper form.

-A DBA, or “doing business as” name, is a bit like a nickname for a business.
+A DBA name (see doing business as definition for more) is a bit like a nickname for a business.
 It’s a registered name that allows you to conduct business under a name that’s different from your legal name.
 In some states, a DBA is called a trade name, assumed name, or fictitious business name.

 State statutes for DBAs vary a lot.
 Some states don’t require DBA registration, or they handle it at the county level.
 In a few states, DBAs are protected for exclusive use (but in most, multiple people can use the same DBA).
 Some jurisdictions require annual renewal for DBAs, and in others DBAs last for years or even perpetually.